-Today's playful fine motor skills activities are FUN, easy, low-prep Easter Games for kids!
+Today's playful fine motor skills activities are FUN, easy, low-prep Easter Games using Plastic Easter Eggs.
+We all have tons of those laying around, and they are great for so much more than just Easter morning.
 Let's get crackin'!

 Last year we had fun with our Peeps Finger puppets and Easter Games, as well as lots of Easter Coloring Pages and Printables, and we stocked up on Easter Basket Stuffers that Promote Fine Motor Skills!